 - A transfer of budgets within a project (budget revision)

-Examples of allowable cost transfers are:
+Examples of typical circumstances where cost transfers are allowed are:

-- To correct clerical error
+- To correct clerical errors

 - To reallocate effort to reflect actuals

 - To clear project-related overdrafts from federally-sponsored projects to unrestricted funds

 Examples of typical circumstances where cost transfers may not be allowed are:

 - Transfer of expenses between sponsored projects in order to remove a deficit